NoComment1105/upgrade-everything/README.md

 2. Inserting a stone/chainmail item into the smithing table and adding a gold ingot returns a gold item
 3. Inseting a gold item into the smithing table and adding an iron ingot returns and iron item
 4. Inserting an Iron item into the smithing table and adding a diamond return a diamond items
+5. Inserting a bow into a crafting area and adding a iron ingot, and a trip wire hook will return a crossbow
-5. *NETHERITE RECIPE IS UNAFFECTED*
+6. *NETHERITE RECIPE IS UNAFFECTED*

 ### The Developers